Double Tapping Investigation Report

 Causes of double-tapping issues

-Damage to the switch can cause double tapping or non-responsiveness.
-The most common cause is either manufacturing defect or switch modifications.
-Switch modifications like lubing and filming can introduce dust particles and cause double-tapping.
-Internal components of a switch are highly sensitive so please exercise extreme caution when modifying a switch.
+Switches can cause double tapping or non-responsiveness either due to manufacturing defects or switch modifications.
+Switches are highly sensitive components and manufacturing defects can occur.
+Switch modifications like lubing and filming can introduce dust particles between the contacts and cause double-tapping.

 Solution: replace the switch with another switch to test if the switch is causing double-tapping.
 If so, try seating the switch again and see if the issue persist.
 Otherwise, a replacement switch is needed.